|Peripatus Home Page Travel Page >> Pacific Northwest, December 1998||Updated: 23-Oct-2018|

 Since we had the domestic flight before the international connection – three hours before! – I think it is a safe bet that we were among the first passengers to have our boarding passes printed; the first of those passengers who did not have their seats selected by their travel agents to have their seats allocated.
 Yet we were issued centre seats all the way through to Vancouver.

-For an hour or so we wandered idly among the duty free shops; a last few stimulating moments before the numbing, almost dream-like haul to Hawaii.
-We arrived about 2230 into a bare hall where the only available distraction was to watch the antics of an enormous and particularly frisky cockroach as he ran around the walls and ceiling.
-Still, even that fun-filled excitement began to pall after an hour or so.
+For an hour or so we wandered idly among the duty free shops; a last few stimulating moments before the numbing, almost dream-like haul to Hawai‘i.
+We arrived about 2230 into a bare hall where the only available distraction was watching the antics of an enormous and particularly frisky cockroach as he ran around the walls and ceiling.
+Still, that fun-filled excitement began to pall after an hour or so.
 Eventually, even the cockroach seemed to tire of the performance and disappeared into a light fixture.
 A small crowd waited anxiously to see if he would perform and encore but, after another 30 minutes, disappointed, we were filed onto the Air Canada plane to Vancouver.
 At least this time there was some leg room with which to console myself.

 Entry formalities were minimal: immigration barely glanced at our passports, and the full extent of customs’ concern seemed to be that we hadn’t left any of our bags behind.
 We were so convinced that there had to be more bureaucracy somewhere, that we instinctively joined the first queue we saw, and spent several minutes shuffling along towards the ‘connecting flight’ window before David’s frantically jumping and waving figure beyond the glass room partition caught our eye.